nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 The external sector of the economy also continues to weaken due to the arbitrary use of foreign reserves, weak foreign exchange management, the inability to refinance foreign debt caused by the continuous downgrading of the credit rating of the country, the inability to attract foreign investment, rising import expenditure, and stagnant export earnings.

 Even foreign reserves at the end of May 2024 stood at USD 5.4 billion (including USD 1.5 billion SW AP loan facilities provided by the People’s Bank of China), it was mainly an outcome of unpaid interest, debt instalments in arrears, import restrictions, remittances from overseas Sri Lankans, and receipt of IMF extended fund facility, rather than a result of proactive and sustainable measures of the government.
+56

-56Inequality in income distribution has also been widening.
+Inequality in income distribution has also been widening.
 The bottom 20% of households receive only 4.6% of the national income, while the top 20% get 51.4% of the income.

 The NPP’s economic policy framework focuses on economic democracy and is integrated with a human resource development plan and a technological development roadmap to ensure equitable opportunities in economic activities, participation in the economic decision making process with an equal say, and a fair share of economic benefits, has been developed based on ten key principles to achieve sustainable economic growth and development, aiming a Real GDP target of USD 120 billion by 2030 through a resilient production economy.